By Adianna Alston | AC JosepH Media

-Some of the organizations who helped to make this day possible include the Oaklyn Baptist Church Youth, the NAACP Camden County East Youth & College, St. Mark’s Lutheran Church, Masjid Freehaven Inc, the South Jersey Alumnae and New Jersey Garden City Chapters of Delta Sigma Theta Sorority Inc., and the Girl Scout Troop #30148, amongst other organizations and individual members of the community.
+Some of the organizations who helped to make this day possible include the Oaklyn Baptist Church Youth, the NAACP Camden County East Youth & College, St. Mark’s Lutheran Church, Masjid Freehaven Inc., the South Jersey Alumnae, the New Jersey Garden City Chapters of Delta Sigma Theta Sorority Inc., and Girl Scout Troop #30148, amongst other organizations and individual members of the community.

 One of the highlights of the program were the presentations by the youth.
 These presentations consisted of various readings of speeches and inspired work from the civil rights era.
 One particular performance deeply resonated with Mai’isha Aziz, the Social Action Committee chair and advisor to the NAACP Camden County East Youth Council.

 “When the children did the poem ‘I Rise’ by Maya Angelou, that was the best part.
 I really did not realize how many young people were there until that moment.
 And then to have them do the ‘I rise’ part in unison was really powerful.”

 Aziz emphasized the importance of youth involvement within the community.